destroyer22719/email-cleaner/README.md

 # How to Use

 Using this module is super simple!
+It has been tested on NodeJS version `12.0.0` and above.

 ```javascript
 const emailClean = require("email-cleaner"); //CommonJS